wahani/modules/README.md

 ## method for x ~ numerc
 ```

-S4 classes or types in aoos are not working correctly because S4 makes it
+S4 classes (or types in aoos) are not working correctly because it is terribly
-terrible hard to understand the side effects of the implementation.
-Until now I
+hard to understand the side effects of the implementation.
+Until now I was not
+able to isolate that.
+That means that up until now I have no clue how to define
-was not able to isolate that. `setOldClass` with an appropriate where statement
+a S4 class inside a module. `setOldClass` with an appropriate where statement
 seems to work though: